felixwang9817/figgie/README.md

 - lobby:

   - can play as a guest
-  - see list of rooms, can join or create new room
+  - see list of rooms w/ info and have it update
   - support private rooms by adding in optional pw to room creation
-  - can see active games and spectate
+  - can spectate active games
   - can observe full rooms, and join if it becomes unfull
   - leaderboard bug (render executes before componentWillMount finishes)

 - game room:

   - people can chat --> this merges with trade-log
-  - if player leaves while game not active, server waits 5s to see if player will reconnect.
-If not, remove player from room.
+  - clean up updatePlayersList v. updatePlayersInfo

 * logging & robustness
   - automated tests?
 (UI flow tests via puppeteer?)